pedesen/node-red-contrib-braumeister/README.md

 # Node-RED Braumeister

-Basic [Node-RED](https://nodered.org) for interacting with Speidels Braumeister homebrewing system.
-When a BRAUMEISTERmobil WiFi module is installed, it is running a webserver with a rudimentary API.
+Basic [Node-RED](https://nodered.org) nodes for interacting with Speidels Braumeister homebrewing system.
+When a BRAUMEISTERmobil WiFi module is installed, it is running a web server with a rudimentary API.
 It provides measurement data like temperature or pump status as well as a list of stored recipes.

 ## Requirements